lohmander/webapi/README.md

 api.Apply(Teapot)
 ```

-which will apply it to all endpoints added after it, or
+which will apply it to all resources added after it, or

 ```go
 api.Add(`/items/(?P<id>\d+)$`, &Item{}, Teapot)
 ```

-to just apply it to the given endpoint.
-You can add any number of endpoints.
+to just apply it to the given resources.
+You can add any number of middleware.

 ```go
 api.Add(`/items/(?P<id>\d+)$`, &Item{}, Teapot, AnotherMiddleware, AndSoOn)
 ```

+You can also apply middleware directly to a handler with the `webapi.Apply`-function, such in the multiple handlers per endpoint example above.

 ### URL parameters